What are ventricular assist devices (VAD)?

 Ohio State is the fourth U.S. institution certified to implant the CardioWest temporary Total Artificial Heart® (TAH-t).
 Used as a bridge to transplant, the total artificial heart is the newest option for patients with severe, uncontrollable heart failure.
 Placement of the total artificial heart can help transform a poor transplant candidate into a better candidate for heart transplantation.

+Heart patients treated at Ohio State may have the option to stay at The Unverferth House.
 The Unverferth House is a temporary residence for Ohio State’s Richard M. Ross Heart Hospital patients and families who live outside Franklin County.
 The House provides a safe and comfortable environment to families and offers them a chance to share thoughts and emotions with others who may be experiencing a similar situation.
 The House also serves as convenient housing for patients just after discharge, when frequent visits back to Ohio State’s Ross Heart Hospital are required.